-Here you can find out more about our policy positions on the issues affecting people experiencing mental ill-health or learning disability.
+Here you can find out more about our policy positions on the issues affecting people experiencing mental ill-health, addiction, autism and learning disability.

 It is clear that NI needs to take a new, strategic and joined up approach to mental health and addiction services.
 This begs two important questions - What should a new approach should look like? - What are the important elements of a new strategy or approach?

 In order to answer these questions in 2017 over 270 people across Inspire took part in an internal data collection consultation called The Big Conversation.

 Through the Big Conversation we asked people lived experience of mental health and/or addictions and the staff who support them what mental health services in Northern Ireland should look like and how they should operate.
 The 350 ideas and suggestions generated from 25 conversation session have been honed into the key themes and recommendations.